eurostat/Nuts2json/README.md

 ## Own deployment

 To deploy your own stable version of Nuts2json, `git clone` the repository and simply publish the `pub` folder on your own web server folder accessible under the URL of your choice.
-Use this new base URL `https://www.mydomain.eu/path/to/pub/v1` to access the service.
-You gives the possibility to select only the necessary parts of the API of interest.
+Use the new base URL, for example `https://www.mydomain.eu/path/to/pub/v1`, to access the service.
+This offers the possibility to select only the necessary API elements of interest.

 ## Technical details